Titaniumtown/archlinuxarm-tarball-creator/README.md

 In order to get mining once you have the tarball installed, you need to open `~/.xmrig.json`, and change `WALLET_ADDR` to your Monero wallet, and change `WORKER_NAME` to whatever you want to call the machine you're mining on.

+## TODO:
-A more detailed guide on getting set up is a major TODO.
+- write more detailed guide on how to get this set up
+- package xmrig instead of the system that is being used right now